Daremonic/payswitch-docs/deploy-hyperswitch-on-aws/deploy-hyperswitch/standalone-control-center-deployment-for-prototyping.md

-## Steps to Deploy Hyperswitch control center on AWS
+## Steps to Deploy PaySwitcher control center on AWS

 ### **What do you need to get started**